In the fall of 2016, I called my parents and told them that I was quitting my job and moving home.

 I’ve witness storytelling transform the lives of the people by giving them an opportunity to have their voice heard.
 I’ve witnessed storytelling take a room full of strangers and connect them in profound ways.
 I’ve witnessed storytelling open the door to a world where everyone feels like they belong.

-With this deep understanding for story, I’m embarking on a new chapter of my entrepreneurial journey where I help people like you change the way you communicate in your business so that you can experience what it’s like to have deep and meaningful connections with the people you serve.
+With this deep understanding for story, I’m embarking on a new chapter of my entrepreneurial journey where I help people like you elevate the way you communicate who you are and what you do so that you can empower the people you serve.